 Is the 9th arrondissement a good investment in 2026?

 The 9th shows the strongest price growth in central Paris: +3.2% over twelve months in 2026, versus +1.8% on average.
-The fundamentals are solid: centrality, quality Haussmannian stock, dynamic neighborhood life, excellent transit.
+The fundamentals are solid: centrality, quality Haussmannian stock, dynamic neighbourhood life, excellent transit.
 Prices remain 30 to 40% below the 6th or 7th.
 Catch-up potential exists.
 It is the arrondissement our property hunters recommend most often to first-time buyers with a budget of 500,000 to 800,000 euros.

-What is the difference between SoPi and Nouvelle Athenes?
+What is the difference between SoPi and Nouvelle Athènes?

 What are the downsides of the 9th arrondissement?